nw-0712/nw-project2/README.md

 Each turn:

-A player flips one card over to reveal its underlying graphic The player then turns over a second card, trying to find the corresponding card with the same symbolgraphic If the cards match, both cards stay flipped over
+A player flips one card over to reveal its underlying graphic card The player then turns over a second card, trying to find the corresponding card with the same graphic card If the cards match, both cards stay flipped over
 If the cards do not match, both cards are returned to their initial hidden state There is a timer that counts down on the intitation of the game when the user starts the game